vctuan90/profile/README.md

 ## 🎯 What I Can Bring to Your Project

-With 14 years of hands-on experience in full-stack development and technical leadership, I deliver high-impact solutions across:
+With 14 years of hands-on experience in full-stack development, technical leadership and Project Manager, I deliver high-impact solutions across:

 ### Backend Development